voorhoede/npm-style-guide/README.md

 ### How?

-Separate each step of the task to an individual task, e.g:
+Separate each step of the task to an individual task.
+For example a "generate icon" task can be split into atomic tasks like "clean directory", "optimize SVGs", "generate PNGs" and "generate data-uris for SVGs".

     generate icon
         clean directory